-The design guidance is to provided for three distinct contexts within the City that have been identified and characterized.
-This division by context, allows specific guidelines for each district to focus on the most relevant design elements to strengthen investments in that context.

-The design guidance for each type of residential area in the City is focused on sensitively responding to the context and elevating the quality of future housing investment.
+The design guidance is provided for three distinct contexts within the City that have been identified and characterized.
+This division by context allows specific guidelines for each district to focus on the most relevant design elements to strengthen investments in that context.
+The page range for each context is shown below, only one context and related set of guidelines should be used for the review of a multifamily proposal.
+The design guidance for each type of residential area in the City is focused on sensitively responding to the context and elevating the quality of proposed housing investment.
 The design guidelines are not mandatory, but attempt to clearly articulate the components of a high quality design.
 The design guidelines do not modify zoning requirements.